 - The following season, this happens to Jed Mosley as a cheap pratfall in the movie The Wedding Bride.
 Marshall comments on the weakness of the humor, proceeds to mock it by leaning back in his own chair, then falls for real and admits that it was Actually Pretty Funny.

 - In Arrested Development, Michael is leaning back in his desk chair, proud to be running the Bluth Company finally.
 He tips back too far and the chair falls apart under him, being cheaply made specifically for model homes.
 Later in the episode, he is describing the situation to his family and tips back in the kitchen bar-height chair... but it, too, collapses under him (which Michael lampshades on his way down).

-- In The Conditions of Great Detectives Tenkaichi sneaks his way into the back of a meeting within a police station while they discuss a murder.
+- In Lessons for a Perfect Detective Story Tenkaichi sneaks his way into the back of a meeting within a police station while they discuss a murder.
 He sets up a dramatic moment, as he has something say and grabs everybody's attention, but only asks where the toilet is and all of the policemen fall off their chairs in response.

 - It is a theatrical tradition that Hamlet is so shocked at the appearance of his father's ghost in his mother's bedchamber that he leaps from his chair, knocking it over.

-- In El Goonish Shive, Grace does this upon meeting the Alternate Universe versions of Tedd and Elliot, who are dating.
+- Grace falls off her chair upon meeting the Alternate Universe versions of Tedd and Elliot, who are dating.

 Greg: Are you okay?

 Child Left Behind: I'm fine!
 I tripped!

 - Noah later does it on hearing that Grace is visiting Raven.